-The Indefinite Leave to Remain Premium Service for a faster decision on ILR applications is currently suspended because of COVID-19.
+The Indefinite Leave to Remain Premium Service for a faster decision on ILR applications has been reinstated following temporary suspension due to COVID.
 This applies to both the ‘priority service’ and ‘super priority service’.

-For advice on the processing of your ILR application during the pandemic, contact us for guidance.
+For advice on the processing of your ILR application during the pandemic, contact us.

 What is the ILR priority service?